fasibio/GraphqlDockerProxy/README.md

     app: swapi

 ```

+## Kubernetes no Permission to scan a namespace.
+If the K8s User have no Permission to Scan a namespace, this will be added to a blacklist.
+So this namespace will be no longer pulled.
+You can clear the Blacklist add the admin page.

 ## All About Namespaces<a name="allAboutNamespaces"></a>
 Namespaces are set by the GraphQl backend microservice, with the label ```gqlProxy.namespace```.
 If you need more than one GraphQL backend server in the same namespace, then give the same name in the label ```gqlProxy.namespace```.
 The proxy will merge the services.